saylesss88/nix-book/src/installation/enc/enc_install.md

   `hardware-configuration.nix` in `/mnt/etc/nixos/`

-It may be helpful to add a couple things to your `configuration.nix` now, while it's in it's default location.
+It may be helpful to add a couple things to your `configuration.nix` now, while it's in its default location.
 You can just add what you want and rebuild once with `sudo nixos-rebuild switch` and move on. (i.e. `git`, an editor, etc.).

 ### Setting a Flake for your minimal Install